Brain fog can be a symptom of several medical conditions. It affects a variety of mental processes, including memory and concentration.

 - some pain relief medications

-People may wish to speak to a doctor about any adverse side effects they are experiencing from the medication they are taking.
+People may wish to speak with a doctor about any adverse side effects they are experiencing from the medication they are taking.
 If the medication cannot be changed, a doctor can help the individual develop coping strategies for brain fog.

 A diet that focuses heavily on processed foods that are high in unhealthful fats and sugars